nomppy/nomppy.github.io/content/posts/soul.md

 ---

-*Thanks to Paula Alejo for reading a draft of this poem.*
+*Thanks to Paula Alejo for inspiriting a rewrite of this.*